-For USB connections, use the A-to-B type USB cable supplied with the instrument.
+For USB connections, use an A-to-B type USB cable.
 To establish a USB connection, the FTDI USB driver must first be installed on your computer.
-The USB drivers for Windows computers are located on the ENERAC CD and are also available from the ENERAC website:
+The USB drivers for Windows computers are available on the ENERAC website: www.enerac.com.

-www.enerac.com.
+• When you plug the USB cable from the computer to the analyzer, you should hear an audible tone indicating that the USB connection has been made.

-- When you plug the USB cable from the computer to the analyzer, you should hear a small "da-ding" sound indicating that the USB connection has been made. - If you have the FTDI USB driver already installed in your computer the computer will know and will NOT initialize the "New Hardware Wizard". - If the New Hardware Wizard appears you need to install the FTDI USB driver.
-To install this driver: - 1.
-Locate the FTDI USB driver on the CD or download it from the ENERAC website and save it to your desktop. - 2.
-The downloaded file is zipped.
+- If you have the FTDI USB driver already installed in your computer, the computer will know and will NOT initialize the "New Hardware Wizard". - If the New Hardware Wizard appears, you need to install the FTDI USB driver.
+To install this driver: - Download the FTDI USB driver from the ENERAC website and save it to your desktop. - The downloaded file will be zipped.
 Double-click the zipped folder and choose Extract All Files.
-Extract the files to a folder on the Desktop.
-The driver files are in the FTDI_USB folder. - 3.
-Follow the instructions in the New Hardware Wizard - 4.
-You will have to go through the wizard twice, once to install the ftdiport.inf file and once for the ftdibus.inf file.
+Extract the files to a folder on the desktop. - Follow the instructions in the New Hardware Wizard. - You will have to go through the wizard twice, once to install the ftdiport.inf file, and once for the ftdibus.inf file.